 Yes!
 Yes!
 Yes!
 Employers can still contribute to an HSA without a Section 125 Plan.
 Employers can make post-tax one-time or recurring contributions directly into their employees’ HSA accounts.

 You likely didn’t consider HSA contribution requirements when you were setting up your corporate structure.
 Don’t worry.
-Understanding your corporate structure and how that impacts your pre-tax HSA contributions eligibility will help you stay IRS complaint.
+Understanding your corporate structure and how that impacts your pre-tax HSA contributions eligibility will help you stay IRS compliant.
 The good news is, no matter your corporate structure or ownership position you can still make HSA contributions, as long as you qualify the standard HSA health plan requirements.

 None of the above is intended to be tax advice.
 Please be sure to consult with a tax professional.